Right now, it’s all about blue weed. But what is fuelling this popularity spike?

-Certain cannabinoids are responsible for delivering an intoxicating effect to consumers while some just offer therapeutic benefits.
-THC even offers both.
-However, it is one particular compound in cannabis that causes the distinctive smells of different cannabis strains.
+Certain cannabinoids are responsible for delivering an intoxicating effect to consumers while some offer potential therapeutic benefits.
+THC may offer both.
+However, it is a different compound in cannabis that causes the distinctive smells of different cannabis strains – terpenes.

-So what terpene is responsible for this smell of blueberries?
+So what terpene is responsible for this blueberry smell?

 The Blueberry Terpene of Blue Weed

 A study, published in Frontiers in Plant Science (2017), looked into this exact question.
 Using various volatile organic compound composition analyses, researchers tried to identify the main compounds in the blueberry fruit responsible for its smell.
 Chemical analysis found fourteen separate terpenes in blueberries with the two main one found to be linalool and 1,8-cineole.
 Although 1,8-cineole levels actually reduced as the fruit ripened and the blueberry smell became more pronounced.

 Linalool, on the other hand, was at its highest levels at the pink stage of fruit ripening and maintained this level through the last phases of blueberry ripening.
 This suggests that it may be responsible for the smell of ripened blueberries.
 Other terpenes such as limonene and ⍺-terpinolene were also found in blueberries between the pink and ripe stages of aging.
 The researchers concluded that a combination of many volatile compounds and enzymes likely work together to create that blueberry aroma.

 Most blue strains contain levels of linalool, limonene, and terpinolene, but often also contain pinene, myrcene, and caryophyllene.